A Guide: Non-Routable Protocols and Networks

 Routable Protocols

-The term "routable protocol" is used when the protocol contains the address of the target system, for example UDP and TCP/IP.
-According to PC Magazine a non-routable protocol is
+The term "routable protocol" is used when the protocol contains the address of the target system, for example, UDP and TCP/IP.
+According to PC Magazine, a non-routable protocol is:

-A communications protocol that contains only a device address and not a network address.
-It does not incorporate an addressing scheme for sending data from one network to another.
+“A communications protocol that contains only a device address and not a network address.
+It does not incorporate an addressing scheme for sending data from one network to another.”

 An example of a non-routable protocol is NetBIOS.
-Put another way the protocol does not make sense outside of the local area network.
-So this is fundamentally about the protocol, and whether routing is an inherent capability of the protocol.
+Put another way, the protocol does not make sense outside of the local area network.
+So this is fundamentally about the protocol and whether routing is an inherent capability of the protocol.

 Routable Networks

-The term non routable just means exactly that; that IP packets cannot be directed from one network to another.
+The term non-routable just means exactly that: that IP packets cannot be directed from one network to another.
 This could be because your router is not configured with the information it needs to perform this operation, or because you are trying to access a private network.

 Private Networks

-Using a non-routable network alone is not great for security, as there are many ways to subvert the controls, but it is a small part of an overall system design.
+Using a non-routable IP network alone is not great for security, as there are many ways to subvert the controls, but it is a small part of an overall system design.

 Why is this important?

-The article "IoT / IoE: If It Has an IP Address, It Can Be Hacked" observes the following when referring to the Internet of Things (IoT).
+The article IoT / IoE: If It Has an IP Address, It Can Be Hacked observes the following when referring to the Internet of Things (IoT):

-While I agree that connectivity is great and adds a lot of value / interoperability / functionality features, there is an oftentimes underestimated risk in putting the whole world (well, the whole internet) directly in front of any system or device and even connect to it by giving it a routable IP address."
+“While I agree that connectivity is great and adds a lot of value /interoperability/functionality features, there is an oftentimes underestimated risk in putting the whole world (well, the whole internet) directly in front of any system or device and even connect to it by giving it a routable IP address."

 This is an important observation when designing an IoT system – if everything is routable then you need to take very careful security precautions.

-Techniques like network segregation can help ensure your network is non-routable, and thus become a part of a defence in depth security strategy.
-A common network segregation approach is to use a Data Diode – to ensure only a one way flow of data.
+Techniques like network segregation can help ensure your network is non-routable, and thus become a part of a defence-in-depth security strategy.
+A common network segregation approach is to use a Data Diode to ensure only a one-way flow of data.
 Data Diodes come in two forms – routable and non-routable.

 These are very subtle points, but critical points when defending against the most determined adversaries.
 Is your diode solution routable?
+Get in touch with Nexor today and let us help you improve your cyber security.

 Read more posts on